demjanp/arch14cz_backend/README.md

 6. In a similar way, create a `before` relation between the closest earlier entry and the selected entry.
 7. Repeat until all entries are connected in a chronological sequence.
 <img src="dating_relation.gif">

+Detailed relative datings where e.g., a phase of a culture is specified, can also be linked to more general datings by a `contains` relation.
+For example the dating `Linear Pottery Culture` can contain the dating `Linear Pottery Culture, phase IIa`.
+A dating which only has a `contains` relation will be ordered in the same way as the dating by which it is contained.

+The command `Backend` -> `Update Datings` automatically links all general and detailed datings by a `contains` relation.
+For example `Linear Pottery Culture, phase IIa` would generate two linked datings `Linear Pottery Culture` -> `contains` -> `Linear Pottery Culture, phase IIa`.

 ### Importing Excel Data <a name="import"></a>
 Data can be imported from an Excel (.xlsx) file via the menu `Backend` -> `Import Excel Data`.
 For an example, see [import_sample.xlsx](import_sample.xlsx).